Ant2000/CustomJWT/README.md

 ```
 jwt.clear();
 ```
-Once this function is called, the allocate function will need to be called to cuntinue using the object.<br>
+Once this function is called, the allocate function will need to be called to continue using the object.<br>
 Note - This function is not meant to initialise class variables.
 It only deallocates memory.
 Continuously calling clear() and allocateJWTMemory() may cause heap fragmentation.